christophebe/strapi-julius-editor/README.md

 Until now, there is only one : CTA (Call to action).
 It's composed of a type, a title, a text and a link.
 We will see later how to add more content blocks.

-The produced output tag is :
+The produced output HTML tag is :
 ```code
 <block-component
 type\"..."